Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 		3. Sound Healing
 			1. David Gibson - Sound Healing Center
 			2. [Shattering Cancer With Resonant Frequencies - Anthony Holland]((https://www.youtube.com/watch?v=1w0_kazbb_U)
-### Breath

-1. We honor, cherish, and protect our [[Sacred Air]]
-2. We recognize that by changing the way we breathe, we can change the way our mind, body, and emotions work
-3. We breath through our nose
-	1. The nose is our first line of immune defense
-	2. The nose heats up, pressurizes, moisturizes, and conditions the air
-	3. Even for peak athletic performance, you get more oxygen, more efficiently, by breathing through your nose
-4. We slow down our breath
-	1. Buddhist, Yogic, and Catholic prayer traditions all arrived at a respiration rate of about 5.5 seconds in, and 5.5 seconds out, 5.5 breaths per minute.
-5. We improve our lung capacity to improve our lives and longevity
-	1. Exercise
-	2. Meditate with proper posture while controlling your breath
-	3. We don't work out harder than we can breathe correctly
-6. We pause, breathe, say grace, and express gratitude before we eat
-7. We consider periodic over-breathing and breath holding practices to consciously take control of our subconscious breath functions
-	1. Sudarshan Kriya / Wim Hof et al
-8. Resources
-	1. Breath - Stig Severinsen - Breathology
-	2. James Nestor

 ### Food and Nutrition For Optimal Health and Flow